Chelsea486MHz/stargazer/docs/api-reference.md

 $ENDPOINT/api/token/create
 ```

-The request must be formated as follows, with `type` being either `"user"`, `"manager"`, or `"compute"`, and `expiration` being an integer representing the number of days before token expiration.
+The request must be formated as follows, with `type` being either `"user"`, `"manager"`, or `"compute"`, and `expiration` being a MariaDB DATETIME representing the expiration date.
 ```
 {
     "type": type,